Naturally Daily

 Bottom Line

-Not everyone reacts towards death in the same way, and their coping mechanism is also different.
+Not everyone reacts to death in the same way, and their coping mechanism is also different.

 There’s no fixed period for someone to mourn.
 With a healthy lifestyle and social support, you will eventually get rid of the sorrow and move on with your life.